 - 1. Access ASO. - 2.
 Select a scenario, and then, in the workspace, select the Actions tab.

-The Actions section appears, displaying a list of available actions. - 3.
-In the row for the action whose resources you want to modify, select the link in the Resource Usage column. - The Resource Usage subsection appears. - 4.
-Select the resource that you would like to modify.
+3. In the row for the action whose resources you want to modify, select the link in the Resource Usage column.

+4. Select the resource that you would like to modify.
 The resource is highlighted.

-Select .
 The Edit Resource Usage subsection appears.

 6. As needed, modify the values in the available fields, and then select .

 A message appears, confirming that the resource has been modified.